 Labor Day is approaching, and retailers are preparing to offer big deals to attract Americans during the long weekend.
 One of the biggest sectors to profit from Labor Day sales is the auto industry.
-According to a nationally representative survey conducted by WalletHub, 77.5 million Americans will look at cars to buy this Labor Day Weekend.
+According to a nationally representative survey conducted by WalletHub, 87 million Americans will look at cars to buy this Labor Day weekend.

-According to the marketing information services company J.D.
-Power, August is one of the biggest months of the year for auto sales, especially the weekend of Labor Day.
-Auto sellers stand to make even more money than usual this year considering that the average vehicle price is at a record level.
-In July, the average new vehicle price was $33,000, up $1,400 from the previous year.
+August is typically one of the biggest months of the year for auto sales, especially the weekend of Labor Day – and some people are choosing to buy personal vehicles instead of taking public transportation due to the COVID-19 pandemic.
+Auto sellers stand to make even more money than usual this year, considering that the average vehicle price is at an all-time high.
+In July, the average new vehicle price was $41,044.
 Therefore, sellers can entice new buyers with discounts yet still reap great profits.
 In addition, according to the Kelly Blue Book, Labor Day is among the best times to buy a car because sellers tend to offer “significant rebates and special financing.”

-- Financial confidence is up in 2019.
-More than half of Americans feel more financially secure buying a car this year than last year.
+- More Americans have financial security.
+55% of Americans feel more financially secure buying a car this year than pre-pandemic.

 - Why do so many people shop for cars over Labor Day Weekend?